mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-29-spring-security-1-basic-concepts.md

 ## Overriding the configuration <a name="default_configuration"></a>

-Let's create our own user instead of the generated one from spring security, right now I will store the user in the memory.
+Let's create our own user instead of the generated one from spring security, for now I will store the user in the memory.

-In my scenario I am just overriding the `UserDetailsService` and do not forget that overriding the UserDetailsService forces us to override the PasswordEncoder
+In my scenario I am just overriding the `UserDetailsService` and **do not forget that overriding the UserDetailsService forces us to override the PasswordEncoder**

 In default configuration, because there is no UserDetailsService and PasswordEncoder, these ones are generated by spring security.